FY 2026 STATUS Construction

 Estimated Cost $115 Million

-The historic Lake Borgne Marsh Creation project is Louisianas largest marsh creation effort by acreage to date.
-It will use 13 million cubic yards of dredged material, enough to fill the Superdome roughly three times, to restore more than 2,700 acres of marsh along the south shore of the lake in St. Bernard Parish.
-Construction began in 2022, and the project is expected to be complete in 2025.
+Once completed, the Lake Borgne Marsh Creation project will be Louisiana’s largest marsh creation effort by acreage to date.
+The project will use 13 million cubic yards of dredged material from Lake Borgne—enough to fill the Superdome about three times—to restore over 2,700 acres of marsh along the lake’s southern shore in St. Bernard Parish.